MicrosoftDocs/win32/desktop-src/wia/-wia-iwiaitem2-enumregistereventinfo.md

-﻿---
+---
-Description: 'The IWiaItem2::EnumRegisterEventInfo method creates an enumerator that you can use to obtain information about events for which an application is registered.' ms.assetid: '9c25e9ae-bd3e-46a6-b4c2-c0bbcd265d51'
+Description: The IWiaItem2EnumRegisterEventInfo method creates an enumerator that you can use to obtain information about events for which an application is registered. ms.assetid: 9c25e9ae-bd3e-46a6-b4c2-c0bbcd265d51
-title: 'IWiaItem2::EnumRegisterEventInfo method'
+title: IWiaItem2EnumRegisterEventInfo method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IWiaItem2::EnumRegisterEventInfo method